Rajat-Rathaur/readme/README.md

-A liar knows that he is a liar, but one who speaks mere portions of truth in order to deceive is a craftsman of destruction. | **by Criss Jami**
+Everyone you meet is fighting a battle you know nothing about.
+Be kind.
+Always. | **by Robin Williams**